Papillary Thyroid Cancer

 About 85% of all thyroid cancers diagnosed in the United States are the papillary carcinoma type.
 It is more common in women than in men.
 It may occur in childhood, but is most often seen in adults between ages 20 and 60.

 The cause of this cancer is not known.
-A genetic defect or family history of the disease may be a risk factor.
+A genetic variant or family history of the disease may be a risk factor.

-Radiation increases the risk for developing thyroid cancer.
+Radiation exposure increases the risk for developing thyroid cancer.
 Exposure may occur from:

 • High-dose external radiation treatments to the neck, especially during childhood, used to treat childhood cancer or some noncancerous childhood conditions